Make Her Feel Welcome with Chic Points

 in general, you should definitely have at least one fixed-focus lens and a telephoto lens, along with your standard kit lens.
 I doubt you’ll need to shoot anything less than 18mm, so you probably won’t need a wide angle lens. if you can’t afford the 85mm fixed focus lens, go for the 50mm 1.8 lens—it’s better for close-up shots, like portraits rather than something full-body. the telephoto lens will come in handy if your subjects are further away.
 I doubt there’s anything wrong with the kit lens (other than less bokeh/less sharp images), since I’m sure you’ll be shooting within 18-55mm. if you’re rolling around in money and can afford it, go for the 24-105mm lens.

-ALSO, if you see a photo that you absolutely love, see if it still has its exif data embedded. paste the image URL onto an exif viewer like this one and you might be able to see what camera the photo was shot from, the lens, the distance, the conditions, etc. for example, let’s say you like this photo. you’d paste the URL into an exif viewer and get this. you can see they didn’t use flash, they shot from 105mm, the aperture was 4.5, they used a mark II, etc. hope that helps, and gl with the photos!posted about 3 years ago
+ALSO, if you see a photo that you absolutely love, see if it still has its exif data embedded. paste the image URL onto an exif viewer like this one and you might be able to see what camera the photo was shot from, the lens, the distance, the conditions, etc. for example, let’s say you like this photo. you’d paste the URL into an exif viewer and get this. you can see they didn’t use flash, they shot from 105mm, the aperture was 4.5, they used a mark II, etc. hope that helps, and gl with the photos!posted over 3 years ago